Tooth Implants Types and Procedures

 Three major risks are associated with Tooth Implants.
 Firstly, nerve injuries or excessive bleeding after surgery could occur; secondly, infection can develop within six months after placement; and finally, there could be long-term issues like mechanical failure, peri-implantitis (inflammation of tissues surrounding the implant) or permanent loss.

-See also Tooth Implants: Problems and complications Implants
+See also Tooth Implants - Process and Benefits

 Summary: